Travel to developing countries

 It can take 2 weeks for immunizations to take effect, and some immunizations require multiple doses, so it is important not to wait until the last minute.
 If you are traveling to a region where malaria is prevalent, you may need to start anti-malarial medication a few days before your departure.

 If you are traveling while pregnant or have a chronic health condition (diabetes, asthma, or heart disease), it is very important to discuss your travel plans with your provider so you can be informed of specific precautions to take.
+Pregnant women should not travel to countries with Zika virus infection.
 If you will be traveling for long distances and are at risk for deep vein thrombosis (DVT) or pulmonary embolism (PE), your provider may recommend compression stockings, medications, or specific exercises to stretch your calf muscles.

 When preparing to travel, you should make sure you and your children are up to date with all routine immunizations.
 Routine vaccinations include:

 - Seasonal influenza

 - Tetanus-diphtheria-pertussis (TDP or Tdap)

 - Varicella (chickenpox) for children and Zoster (shingles) for adults